 Trade, Tribute, and Mapmaking

 The varied landscape of the central highveld interior created attractive opportunities for early African farmers.
 Flat grasslands in the west gave way to rolling hills and beautiful musasa (zebra tree) and munondo wooded valleys in the east.
-Streams draining the highveld fed rivers that snaked through savannah country studded with baobabs and granite outcrops, home to lions and large herds of buffalo.
-Fertile valleys full of zebra trees, with copper-coloured spring leaves that turned green during the summer months, were replaced by forests of mopane trees with bright green butterfly-shaped leaves that turned flame orange and yellow in autumn, forests frequented by heavily tusked elephant.
+Streams draining the highveld fed rivers that snaked through savannah country scattered with baobabs and granite outcrops, home to lions and large herds of buffalo.
+Fertile valleys full of zebra trees with copper-coloured spring leaves that turned green during the summer months were replaced by arid savannah forests frequented by heavily tusked elephant, low-lying woodlands of mopane trees with bright green butterfly-shaped leaves that turned flame orange and yellow in autumn.

-The fertility of the highveld’s floodplain farmlands and grazing lands that supported huge herds of livestock allowed for the farming population to increase in size such that, over time, the manpower was created for undertaking monumental construction projects.
-From the 8th century onwards, communities began to organise themselves into hierarchical states.
-In the centuries that followed, zimbabwe or great “houses of stone” spread across the highveld, from the dry Kalahari sandveld and salt pans in the west to the narrow belt of coastal rainforest that hugged the warm Indian Ocean in the east, and between the grey-green Limpopo and the crocodile-infested Zambezi Rivers on opposite ends of the highveld watershed.
+The fertility of the highveld’s floodplains and grazing lands made them ideal for farming.
+Populations grew rapidly and the manpower was soon created for undertaking monumental construction projects.
+From the 8th century onwards, farming communities began to organise themselves into hierarchical states.
+In the centuries that followed, zimbabwe (or great “houses of stone”) spread across the highveld, from the dry Kalahari sandveld and salt pans in the west to the narrow belt of coastal rainforest that hugged the warm Indian Ocean in the east, and between the grey-green Limpopo and the crocodile-infested Zambezi Rivers on opposite ends of the highveld watershed.

 From atop and behind dry stone walling constructed on hilltops associated with rainmaking rituals and sacred leadership, the regional exchange of copper, iron, ivory, and gold was taxed through the levying of tribute, paid in labour service, cattle, and grain.
 Kings controlled the distribution and redistribution of land and were entitled to tax both the production that came from its surface cultivation and the proceeds that came from its mining.
 Hunters paid special taxes to local chiefs; the ground tusk (meaning the heavier tusk of an elephant) belonged to the chief in whose lands it had been brought down, as did parts of other animals hunted (often a hind leg) and the meat and skins of royal game (like pangolin and leopard).
 The walls of storerooms at royal courts were lined with ivory tusks.

-Neighbouring chiefdoms were connected to one another through pathways of exchange and were brought together under the leadership of kings to whom tribute accrued, and from whom it was again dispensed.
+Neighbouring chiefdoms were connected to one another through pathways of exchange and were brought together under the leadership of kings to whom tribute accrued and from whom it was again dispensed.
 Gift giving secured allegiances and political alliances opened up trade networks.
-In this way, trade reinforced power, and power was ultimately centralised in the personae of venerated rulers who were honoured with exaggerated respect in ritual practice and custom.
+In this way, trade reinforced power, and power was ultimately centralised in the personae of venerated rulers who were honoured with exaggerated respect, both in ritual practice and in custom.
 The consolidation of power on the highveld led to rivalries and to contested successions that splintered political control creating new loyalties, shifting capitals, and warring kingdoms.

 The Orange River Copper Company

-Wandering adventurers, dressed in thick hard-wearing cotton trousers and moleskin jackets with leather cartridge belts slung across their shoulders, learnt how to roast white ant eggs called “Bushman rice” and how to fashion fish traps from wood, reeds, and stone.
-On their journeys they ran into refugees who taught them that the gum of thorn trees could be eaten in times of need, and they crossed paths with itinerant metalsmiths and diviners – specialists and rain-callers who hunted the great cloud animals that walked across the veld on long legs of rain.
+Wandering adventurers dressed in thick hard-wearing cotton trousers and moleskin jackets with leather cartridge belts slung across their shoulders learnt how to roast white ant eggs called “Bushman rice” and how to fashion fish traps from wood, river-reeds, and stone.
+On their journeys they ran into refugees who taught them that the gum of thorn trees could be eaten in times of hunger (thorn trees like the Vachellia karroo mimosa) and they crossed paths with itinerant metalsmiths and diviners (high-temperature specialists and rain-callers who hunted the great cloud animals that walked across the veld on long legs of rain).
 They traded copper bangles with metalworking Damara hunter-gatherers and Namaqua herders and listened to tales of lost copper mines told in old click languages.
 Rumours of rich copper deposits in the wild interior were retold on the streets of Cape Town until, in 1843, a prospectus was published calling for the formation of The Orange River Copper Company.

-Into a land of horns and thorns (golden grasslands studded with black thorn, camel thorn, and umbrella thorn acacia trees, with vast herds of red hartebeest, springbok, dancing ostriches, and quiver trees) rode an array of dusty characters wearing wide-brimmed hats.
-Copper miners and transport riders joined the elephant hunters, cattle rustlers, farmers, herders, and raiders already on the frontier.
-So too also a motley cast of missionaries and prospectors, ivory and feather traders, artists, surveyors, linguists, misfits, gunrunners with kegs of black powder and flintlock firearms, and hunting them over the most sunbaked north-westerly stretches police mounted on camels.
+Into this land of horns and thorns rode an array of dusty characters wearing wide-brimmed hats.
+Copper miners and transport riders joined the African farmers, elephant hunters, and bands of marauders already on the ragtag frontier.
+So too also a motley cast of prospectors, plant collectors, ivory and feather traders, artists, surveyors, linguists, misfits, mapmakers, and gunrunners in ox drawn wagons carrying contraband flintlock firearms and kegs of black powder under awnings of sailcloth.

 The wind does thus when we die ... our own wind blows, for we who are human beings we possess wind, we make clouds when we die ... the wind does thus when we die ... the wind makes dust because it intends to blow away our footprints with which we had walked about while we still had nothing the matter with us ... the wind does thus when we die ... for our footprints which the wind intends to blow away, would otherwise lie plainly visible ... for the thing would seem as if we still lived ... therefore the wind intends to blow, taking away our footprints.
 An old |xam story, retold by Dai!kwain of the Cape Bushmen, recorded during the winter of 1875.